ItsRyanG/AMI-Inventory/README.md

 - Assume the environment being queried is a large account with lots of instances and AMIs.
 Output results to stdout.

-## Plan

-- Fetch EC2 Instances
-    - Boto3, `describe_instances` should work, it includes `ImageId` (https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2/client/describe_instances.html)
-    - What does "current" region infer?
-I'll default to using env vars (ex: `export AWS_DEFAULT_REGION=us-east-1`) and refactor if nessisary.
-    - It will be large, the `describe_instance` documentation includes "We strongly recommend using only paginated requests.
-Unpaginated requests are susceptible to throttling and timeouts."
-        - Example of how to use paginator with Boto3: https://www.learnaws.org/2023/02/14/aws-boto3-paginator/
-    - Should I filter EC2 data, ex tags, type, or recently reminated instances?
-The `describe_instance` documentation includes "Recently terminated instances might appear in the returned results.
-This interval is usually less than one hour."

-- Format JSON output.
-    - We will need the following
-        - `ami_id`
-            - `ImageDescription`
-            - `ImageName`
-            - `ImageLocation`
-            - `OwnerId`
-            - `InstanceIds` (list)

 Example output:

 ```